-NEWPORT BEACH, CA – Long perceived as a bastion of progressivism, liberalism and anti-Trumpism, the Golden State has a rich legacy of classic conservatism that surprises many.
+NEWPORT BEACH, CA – Long perceived as a bastion of liberalism and Trump resistance, the Golden State has a rich legacy of conservatism that surprises many.

 Besides giving us Ronald Reagan and Richard Nixon, California today boasts a sizable number of cities – some rich, some middle-class, some on the coast, some in the valleys, some in the desert – where the majority of residents can be described as traditionally minded conservatives.

 Want to live on a red island in a state of blue?
 It can be done.
-Here are the top ten conservative cities and towns in the Golden State, based on the percentage of voters in 2018 registered as Republicans or third party conservatives, compared to all voters registered in a party, including Democrats and third party liberal ones.
+Here are the top ten conservative towns and cities in the Golden State, based on the percentage of voters registered as Republicans or third party conservatives.

 Ever since Captain Samuel Dunnells steered a 100-ton steamer into the bay in 1870, this O.C. port has been a paradise in the making.
 Great weather, beaches.
 Fashion Island.
 Can’t afford the multimillion dollar homes?
 The two best things are for everyone, the Jazz Fest and Gilligan’s Island lagoon.

 Founded by the Yorba brothers in the 1830, “the Y.L.” is now one of the richest cities in America.
 It’s pretty quiet and unpretentious compared to much of Orange County.
 A young Richard Nixon helped his family deliver milk here.
 Today it houses his presidential library.

 San Clemente – 69 percent